ajoslin/essey/README.md

 # essey
-An SSE EventSource that doesn't suck
+A SSE EventSource that doesn't suck